Unforgiven (2005): Aftermath

 Triple H returned on the October 3 episode of Raw, WWE Raw Homecoming, after a three-month hiatus.
 He took part in a match, teaming up with Ric Flair, who was a fan favorite during Triple H's absence, to take on Chris Masters and Carlito.
-The duo defeated Masters and Carlito; after the match, Triple H turned on Flair and hit him with a sledgehammer and marked officially the end of Evolution after more than two long years since 2003.
+Triple H and Flair defeated Masters and Carlito; after the match, Triple H turned on Flair and hit him with a sledgehammer and marked officially the end of Evolution after more than two long years since 2003.
 This led to a rivalry between Triple H and Flair.
 At Taboo Tuesday, Triple H and Flair met in a steel cage match, a stipulation chosen by the fans, for the WWE Intercontinental Championship.
 The match saw Flair retain the Intercontinental Championship, after escaping through the cage door.

 The rivalry between Matt Hardy and Edge continued and culminated in a "Loser Leaves Raw Ladder match", where the objective was to reach a briefcase suspended in the air using a ladder, at WWE Homecoming, which Edge won.
 As a result, Hardy was moved to the SmackDown! brand.